How Alcohol Raises Bone Loss Risk Over Time

 Does alcohol affect calcium and vitamin D for bones?
 Yes, regular heavy drinking can interfere with alcohol calcium absorption in the gut and can impair alcohol vitamin D bones pathways that help the body use calcium.

 Calcium is a core mineral in bone structure.
-Vitamin D helps the body absorb calcium and move it into the systems that maintain bone, according to the NIH Office of Dietary Supplements source.
+Vitamin D helps the body absorb calcium and move it into the systems that maintain bone, according to the NIH Office of Dietary Supplements the NIH statistics.
 Heavy alcohol use can reduce calcium absorption, so a calcium-rich meal may not deliver the expected benefit.
 It can also strain liver-related vitamin D metabolism, which matters because the liver helps convert vitamin D into usable forms.

 A supplement is not a shield.